-4 Sneaky Ways to Get a Fabulous Haircut for as Little as $9
+4 Ways to Get a Good Haircut for Free or Cheap

-Depending on where you live, a typical women’s haircut can range from $40 to $110, with men’s cuts coming in slightly lower between $25 and $50 (and don’t forget the tip!).
+Depending on where you live, a basic women’s haircut averages $69 with men’s cuts coming in lower at $43 — and don’t forget the tip!
 That’s a lot of money if your paycheck is already stretched between rent, groceries, gas and other necessities.

-No one has to know how much you saved on that fabulous new bob or that trendy undercut.
-Here are four ways to get stellar, stylish, cheap haircuts — no more dropping serious cash at the salon.
+No one has to know how much you saved on that fabulous new bob or that edgy undercut.
+Here are four ways to get stellar, stylish, cheap haircuts — without dropping serious cash at the salon.